ppresto/aws-consul-arch/README.md

 This repo builds the required AWS Networking and EKS resources to run either self hosted or HCP Consul in a variety of architectures.

-## Single EKS cluster with 3 Node Groups
+## Arch 1: Single EKS cluster with 3 Node Groups
 This configuration creates an AWS EKS cluster with 3 Self Managed Node Groups.
 - default:  Anything can be put here like a monitoring stack.
 - consul:   Consul resources should be placed here